 A term used to describe people who exclusively identify with the sex and gender they were assigned at birth.

 A term that refers to someone who is both cisgender and heterosexual.

 The assumption that a person identifies with the sex or gender they were assigned at birth, or that having a cisgender gender identity is the norm.

-A demiboy can identify as cisgender or trans.
+A demiboy can be cisgender or trans.